The Wireless IPv6 Mesh Networking Technology

-Thingsquare devices automatically form a so-called wireless mesh network between them.
-This mesh network is used by each device to send and receive data.
-Devices also use the mesh to connect to the backend server stack for authentication and data delivery.
+Thingsquare devices automatically form a wireless mesh network, using the Internet Protocol version 6 (IPv6) protocols.
+The wireless mesh network is used by each device to send and receive data to the backend stack.
+Devices also use the mesh to connect to the backend server stack for device authentication.

-The purpose of the mesh is to let the wireless devices reach the user's smartphone app, even if the closest Internet connection point is so far away that it cannot be reached with a single radio transmission.
+The purpose of the wireless mesh is to let the wireless devices reach the backend stack even if the closest Internet connection point is so far away that it cannot be reached with a single radio transmission.

-Wireless communication can be flaky, as anyone who has ever used WiFi or a 3G phone knows.
+Wireless communication can be flaky, as anyone who has ever used WiFi network knows.
 There are places where the wireless signal is weak because something is in the way, or because of radio interference.

-The mesh automatically finds its way around problematic areas, by sending messages through paths that are not affected.
+The wireless IPv6 mesh network automatically finds its way around problematic areas, by sending messages through paths that are not affected.

 Low-power radios have a limited range.
 While the range may be hundreds of meters, it still has an upper limit.